Travelers finds cyber threat concerns, but less proactive action

 How many said their company has experienced a cyber event?

 We've seen an increase in numbers that have had more than one cyber event.
-About 60% of the responders not only had a cyber event, but that event took place in the last year.
+About 25% of the responders had a cyber event, and for more than half, that event took place in the last year.
 So we are definitely seeing that this is an increasing trend, and really it's across a diverse section of responders.
 Whether you're small, medium or large, regardless of the industry you're in -- certain industries maybe have a little bit more frequency than others, but virtually every industry's got organizations in it that have had cyber events.

 Is ransomware still the biggest threat, or have other cyber threats increased?